7 questions you should be asking about your compliance training

 Chicago is a town known for its great restaurants, but a popular restaurant group forgot one important ingredient – training employees and managers about race discrimination.

-Rosebud Restaurants, Inc., which operates Italian restaurants in the Chicago area, agreed to pay $1.9 million to settle a four-year-old race discrimination lawsuit filed by the US Equal Employment Opportunity (EEOC).
+A company that operates Italian restaurants in the Chicago area agreed to pay $1.9 million to settle a four-year-old race discrimination lawsuit filed by the US Equal Employment Opportunity (EEOC).
 The lawsuit alleged that the popular eateries violated civil rights laws by refusing to hire African-American applicants because of their race.
 Race discrimination in hiring violates Title VII of the Civil Rights Act of 1964.Read On